guySteve/LocalExplorer/README.md

 ## 🐛 Issues

 If you encounter any issues, please:
-1. Check [NETLIFY_DEPLOY.md](NETLIFY_DEPLOY.md) for deployment troubleshooting
+1. Review [PROJECT_SUMMARY.md](PROJECT_SUMMARY.md) for deployment prerequisites and environment variables.
-2. Review [DEVELOPMENT_NOTES.md](DEVELOPMENT_NOTES.md) for common issues
+2. Check [CURRENT_FEATURES.md](CURRENT_FEATURES.md) for architecture notes and feature switches.
-3. Review Netlify function logs
+3. Review Netlify function logs for API errors.
-4. Run `node verify-api-functions.cjs` to verify API function integrity
+4. Run `node verify-api-functions.cjs` to verify API function integrity.
-5. Open an issue on GitHub with details
+5. Open an issue on GitHub with details if the problem persists.

 ## 📞 Support